Debate On ICE Protests, Immigration, And Israel vs Iran!

 So they need to bring them all in and make them equal citizens.

-Now I know that this is a problem though, because Israel needs to maintain position as a Jewish state, which means they need to have a majority.
+Now, I know that this is a problem, though, because Israel needs to maintain position as a Jewish state, which means they need to have a majority.

-So, you know, Tuesday sounds great, but with Netanyahu in power, I think it's impossible.
+You know, Tuesday sounds great, but with Netanyahu in power, I think it's impossible.

 Yeah.

-Let me ask you.
+Let me ask you some rush.

-I at this point.
+I think right now, at this point.

 Hey, we can't hear you, dude.

-We can't hate your questions, man.
+We can't hear your questions, man.

-We can't even we don't even know what the fuck you guys are talking about.
+We can't even, we don't even know what the fuck you guys are talking about.

 Well, how about this?